-Rules regarding scheduling and recording of hours
+Rules regarding scheduling and registering hours

 After how many hours must you take a mandatory break as a hospitality worker?